 So what is the best way to study for an exam?
-For this, we are going to borrow some help from a site specific to studying for, taking, and passing exams.
-We'll customize it for the insurance exams, but you can visit the original article at TopUniversities.
+For this, we are going to borrow some help from site-specific to studying for, taking, and passing exams.
+We’ll customize it for the insurance exams, but you can visit the original article at TopUniversities.

 1. Take Enough Time To Study

-StateRequirement recommends that you give yourself at least a two weeks to study for this exam.
-If you are less confident, take a little longer, but don't take allow too much time, as you may either start to lose some of the information, or subconsciously not take studying seriously.
+StateRequirement recommends that you give yourself at least two weeks to study for this exam.
+If you are less confident, take a little longer, but don’t take too much time, as you may either start to lose some of the information or subconsciously not take studying seriously.

 The best way to approach this situation is to gather all of your study materials, then call your testing company and schedule a time to take the exam.
 This will give you a real, hard deadline that you can work towards.